How to make an appeal

 Notice of appeal

 To make an appeal, you must send a Notice of Appeal form to the Tax Appeals Commission.
-You will find this Notice of Appeal on the Commission’s website www.taxappeals.ie.
-Together with the completed Notice of Appeal, you must also send a copy of the Revenue Notice of Assessment or the letter or notification from Revenue containing the decision that you want to appeal.
+You will find this form on the Commission’s website.
+You must also send a copy of the Notice of Assessment or decision from Revenue.

 Time allowed to make an appeal

 The Revenue Notice of Assessment or decision letter will tell you how much time you have to make an appeal.
 You are generally allowed 30 days from the date on the Notice of Assessment or decision letter.

 Conditions for a valid appeal

 You may have to meet certain conditions before the Tax Appeals Commission can accept your appeal.
 This usually involves submitting your tax return and paying whatever amount of tax, if any, that you declare on this return (your self-assessed tax liability).
 If your appeal relates to customs or excise duties, you must pay the full amount of the disputed duty before you can appeal.